 In order to protect employees from excessive work schedules and to limit an employer's cost liabilities, overtime must be kept to a minimum.
 Paid overtime in excess of 120 hours per calendar year must be reviewed by the appointing authority (typically a dean or equivalent administrator) to determine if there is a workload problem.
 If the overtime occurs frequently, repetitively, or is the result of an extended increase in workload, prior approval of the respective vice president is required.

 Special Rules for Multiple Jobs/Dual Employment:

-Classified employees are permitted to work in two positions in one department, or different departments.
+Classified employees are permitted to perform additional work in a different classification such as a Letter of Appointment teaching or a Temporary Hourly.
 When multiple job or dual employment situations occur, the immediate supervisor(s) and/or appointing authority(s) must exercise special oversight.
 Coordination between departments is necessary, to ensure compliance with federal and state law pertaining to overtime payment.
 An employee who works in multiple jobs or a dual employment situation must inform in writing the supervisors of each job and the BCN Human Resources Office.